 Fighting Camel Radio Coverage

-Licensed by the Federal Communications Commission to Clinton, N.C., WCLN’s broadcast signal reaches parts of 21 counties in southeastern North Carolina including all of Harnett, Cumberland, Johnston, and Sampson counties.
+WCLN’s 92,000 watt signal reaches parts of 21 counties in southeastern North Carolina including all of Harnett, Cumberland, Johnston, and Sampson counties.
 The station’s signal also covers a majority of Wake County, including a large portion of Raleigh.

-Hemeyer comes to Campbell from Eastern North Carolina, where he handled play-by-play duties for East Carolina University baseball, fill-in work for Pirate basketball, and Kinston Indians Minor League Baseball.
-He also hosted a post-game call-in show for ECU football and was the voice of Lenoir Community College Men’s basketball.
-His football experience also includes television sideline reporting for ECU football games on MASN and Comcast Sports Southeast.
+His football experience includes television sideline reporting for East Carolina football games on MASN and Comcast Sports Southeast.
 Hemeyer was also the studio host for Ohio University football for radio broadcasts on the Ohio IMG Sports Network.
-Since 2006, Hemeyer has been the voice of high school football in Craven County, calling multiple state championship games.
+In 2010, Hemeyer hosted a post-game call-in show and weekly talk show for East Carolina football.
+From 2006-10, Hemeyer has been the voice of high school football in Craven County, calling multiple state championship games.

-Hemeyer arrived in North Carolina in 2001, spending five years at WCTI-TV in New Bern.
+Hemeyer arrived in North Carolina in 2001, spending five years at WCTI-TV (an ABC affiliate) in New Bern.
 He worked as a news and sports reporter, moving up to weekend sports anchor.
 He graduated from the University of Missouri in 1999.

 In addition, the native of Columbia, Mo., oversees Campbell’s web streaming video and audio program, the production of video content for GoCamels.com as well as producing marketing and promotional videos for the athletics department.
 Campbell produces live web streaming of home events in football, men’s and women’s soccer, volleyball, men’s and women’s basketball, wrestling, baseball and softball.